Online Clinical and Drug Information Resource Portal for Pharmacists & Doctors

 Cochrane Reviews - Eyes & Vision

-The Cochrane Collaboration is an international, non-profit, independent organisation, established to ensure that up-to-date, accurate information about the effects of healthcare interventions is readily available worldwide.
+Cochrane is an international, non-profit, independent organisation, established to ensure that up-to-date, accurate information about the effects of healthcare interventions is readily available worldwide.
 It produces and disseminates systematic reviews of healthcare interventions, and promotes the search for evidence in the form of clinical trials and other studies of the effects of interventions.

 Source: cochrane.org

-Resource Type: Systematic Reviews
+Clinical Resource: Systematic Reviews

 Register to Access Content: No

-Resource Last Checked: 24/03/13 Link Error: Report It
+Last Checked: 13/07/15 Link Error: Report It

 Bandolier Knowledge